 Expert Solicitors in Manchester and London specialising in Employee Grievance

-A grievance is a concern or problem an employee has about the workplace.
+A grievance is a formal complaint of a concern or problem an employee has about their workplace.
 It can be any employment related issue from health and safety to harassment to an issue with the terms and conditions of employment.

 Generally the process for a grievance is:

 - Write a letter to your employer;

 - Employer invites you to a meeting.
 You have the right to be accompanied by a colleague of Union representative at this meeting;